FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 (تورکمهن) and their

 language as "Turkmençe" (تورکمهنچه).
-"Turkmen" (تورکمهن) and
+Turkmen is the national self-designation

-Central Asia, east of the Khazar (Caspian) Sea.
-This group is
+of the Eastern Oghuz who reside in Central Asia, east of the Khazar (Caspian) Sea.

-This group is referred to as
+This group is commonly referred to as Turkmen in scientific

 5-TURKMENYURT (in Persian: ترکمن صحرا):